Skip to main content

 But even if you’ve been sunburnt before, it’s never too late to start protecting your skin.

-“The best way to protect your skin when the sun is strong is to use shade, particularly in the middle of the day, cover up, especially your shoulders, wear a hat and sunglasses, and finally, wear sunscreen, with at least SPF 30 and four or five stars.
+“The best way to protect your skin when the sun is strong is to use shade, particularly in the middle of the day, cover up, especially your shoulders, wear a hat and sunglasses, and apply sunscreen, with at least SPF 30 and four or five stars.
 Make sure you put plenty on and reapply it regularly.”

 Rebecca’s story

-Rebecca Dance is a mum-of-two from Wokingham in Berkshire who was diagnosed with malignant melanoma at age 39.
+Rebecca Dance is a mum-of-two from Wokingham in Berkshire who was diagnosed with melanoma at age 39.

 She noticed a suspicious mole on her back and was referred by her GP to hospital, where it was removed.